fmndantas/PDH/README.md

 * The TL (transmission lines) will be considered
 * For now, the obstacle loss per path is not editable and is fixed in 8 dB.
 The change in those parameters will be considered in future updates.
-* The budget screen will have a nicely desing :)
+* The budget screen will have a nicer        desing :)